 Getting back to school after a fun summer can be challenging.
-However, back to school season is also an exciting time to build new habits and routines.
+However, back-to-school season is also an exciting time to build new habits and routines.
 After a well-deserved vacation, you’re likely feeling refreshed and motivated to start off on a good foot.
 Here are our 7 tips to make the most of that energy and get settled into a routine that will set you up for success:

-Preparing the week before
+Preparing the week before.

 The first step to putting your best foot forward is planning ahead.
 You have a lot of work to do, so make sure you don’t overbook yourself.

 Plan your week in advance.
-Make sure that you know what classes are going on and how many hours each day you’ll need to be there, as well as any other commitments (like meetings, clubs, sport teams, work, etc.).
+Make sure that you know what classes are going on and how many hours each day you’ll need to be there, as well as any other commitments (like meetings, clubs, sports teams, work, etc.).
 Plan how and when you need to get to campus each day

 Pick out clothes and your meals for each day of the week.
 You’ll feel more prepared for what’s coming if you’re already prepared with a plan.

-Fuel your body for success
+Fuel your body for success.

 Meal planning can be a big time and money saver for busy students.
 Pick a day each weekend and prepare several meals ahead.
-You can avoid feeling hungry or fatigued by always having wholesome food and healthy snacks available at home and on-the-go.
+You can avoid feeling hungry or fatigued by always having wholesome food and healthy snacks available at home and on the go.
 This is important so you don’t find yourself wandering around campus when you’re hungry – that’s when you’re most likely to make unhealthy decisions.
 Read our blog post on how to pack a healthy and delicious lunch for some helpful tips!

 Drink plenty of water and keep your caffeine intake low throughout the day to stay hydrated.

-Establish a good sleep regimen
+Establish a good sleep regimen.

 Establishing a good sleep regimen is essential to a healthy return to school.
 Ideally, plan to go to bed and wake up at the same time every day, so that your body can get used to this new routine.
 Consistency is important, so try not to vary your sleep schedule by more than 1 hour throughout the week.
 Try eating dinner around the same time each night, and avoid electronics, caffeine and alcohol before bedtime.
 Aim for 7-9 hours of regenerative sleep every night.
 Avoid taking naps that are longer than 30 minutes so you don’t disrupt your routine.
 Remember, you cannot “bank” your sleep hours by sleeping in on weekends.